imfatant/test/README.md

         /bin/echo out >/sys/class/gpio/gpio80/direction
         /bin/echo 1 >/sys/class/gpio/gpio80/value
         /bin/echo pruecapin_pu >/sys/devices/platform/ocp/ocp:P8_15_pinmux/state
-    Use `sudo chmod 0744 /usr/bin/ardupilot/aphw` to set permissions for this file.
+    Use `sudo chmod 0755 /usr/bin/ardupilot/aphw` to set permissions for this file.

 16) Almost there!
 You must now obtain the latest ArduPlane, ArduCopter and ArduRover executables, built specifically for the BBBlue's Arm architecture, and place them in the /usr/bin/ardupilot directory.
 Mirko Denecke has them on his site here: http://bbbmini.org/download/blue/.

+    Be sure to set their permissions with `sudo chmod 0755 /usr/bin/ardupilot/ardu*`.

     If you find that you need to build them from scratch yourself, do not be intimidated - this is not too difficult.
 Plus it means you'll be able to build your own customized ArduPilot software.